baagaard-usgs/geomodelgrids/docs/apps/create.md

 ### Examples

-The `models` directory contains model configuration files for the San Francisco Bay 3D seismic velocity model (detailed and regional domains) that is generated from an EarthVision 3D geologic model.
+The `models/usgs_sfbay` directory contains model configuration files for the San Francisco Bay 3D seismic velocity model (detailed and regional domains) that is generated from an EarthVision 3D geologic model.
 The models include a top surface (topography and ocean surface) and topography/bathymetry (topography and ocean bottom).